-- continue our research and preclinical and clinical development of our product candidates; - n expand the scope of our clinical studies for our current and prospective product candidates; - n initiate additional preclinical, clinical or other studies for our product candidates, including under our collaboration agreements; - change or add additional manufacturers or suppliers; - n seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical studies; - n seek to identify and validate additional product candidates; - n acquire or in-license other product candidates and technologies; - n make milestone or other payments under our in-license agreements including, without limitation, our agreements with the University of British Columbia, or UBC, and the Memorial University of Newfoundland; - n maintain, protect and expand our intellectual property portfolio: - establish a sales, marketing and distribution infrastructure to commercialize any products for which we or one of our collaborators may obtain marketing approval, and for which we have maintained commercial rights; - reate additional infrastructure to support our operations as a public company and our product development and planned future commercialization efforts; and - n experience any delays or encounter issues with any of the above.
+- continue our research and pre-clinical and clinical development of our product candidates; - expand the scope of our clinical studies for our current and prospective product candidates; - initiate additional pre-clinical, clinical or other studies for our product candidates; - · change or add additional manufacturers or suppliers; - seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical studies; - seek to identify and validate additional product candidates; - acquire or in-license other product candidates and technologies; - make milestone or other payments under our in-license or other agreements, including, without limitation, payments to Memorial University of Newfoundland, 1st Order Pharmaceuticals, Inc., an affiliate of Valeant Pharmaceuticals International, Inc. and other third parties; - maintain, protect and expand our intellectual property portfolio; - establish a sales, marketing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - create additional infrastructure to support our operations and our product development and planned future commercialization efforts; and - experience any delays or encounter issues with any of the above.